tarakciemre/Diagrammatic/group/osman_log.md

 ### ~ 29/04/2020 ~
 ****

-classToString methods completed
+I completed interfaceToString method
-extract method edited
+I wrote extract method for interfaces
-text/object translation process completed which enables to save project as a text file

 ****

 ###  ~ 1/05/2020 ~
 ****

-Transferred the project from DrJava to Eclipse and installed the JavaFX library into our project DClass translate methods updated
-FileManager class planned
+I helped planning of the FileManager class.
-GUI classes and interfaces planned and started to work on GUI.
+I helped planning of the GUI classes and interfaces.
-Implemented a JavaFX graphical user interface class into project (Resize class)

 ****

 ### ~ 8/05/2020 ~
 ****

-Worked on how to draw arrows between elements.
+I worked on how to draw arrows between elements.
-Designed upcoming stages of drawing arrows and shared by group members.
-Updated element subclass.
+I helped design of Resize class.
+I helped design of Resize class listeners.

 ****